profjay1/alx-pre_course/README.md

 My first readme.
-An update to my readme has been made.
+An update to my readme done...